-In addition, from time to time, we have made investments in private companies and had approximately US\$3 million of investments as of December 31, 2019.
+We have made investments in private companies and had approximately US\$5 million of investments as of December 31, 2020.
 If the companies that we invested in are unable to execute their plans and succeed in their respective markets, we may not benefit from such investments, and we could potentially lose the amounts we invested.
 We evaluate our investment portfolio on a regular basis to determine if impairments have occurred.
 If the operations of any businesses that we have invested decline significantly, we could incur impairment charges that could have a material impact on our results of operations.
-In 2017, we recognized total impairment charges of US\$0.1 million for our Cashido and Vastview investments.